Yelp/osxcollector/README.md

 Output in osxcollect-2014_12_21-08_49_39.tar.gz
 ```

-The JSON output of the collector, along with some helpful files like system logs, has been bundled into a .tar.gz for handoff to an analyst.
+The JSON output of the collector, along with some helpful files like system logs, has been bundled into a .tar.gz for hand-off to an analyst.

 `osxcollector.py` also has a lot of useful options to change how collection works:
 * `-i INCIDENT_PREFIX`/`--id=INCIDENT_PREFIX`: